TreacherousNexus/mastodome/README.md

     * TODO: Users can now right-click a toot to reply to it from the text box
     * TODO: Users can now right-click a toot to boost or star it
     * TODO: Clicking "Toot" asks the user to set post privacy (this can be disabled in config.
 Uses the server-set default privacy level)
-    * TODO: The visible feed is now refreshed automatically after any successful post
 * Improved toot feeds
     * TODO: Content warnings are now respected (right-click for option to view toot)
     * TODO: Username & the action they performed is now highlighted in bold text above new toots